bencorrado/sysext-examples/README.md

-This repo will generate latest docker images of k3s, tailscale, slack nebula, chef habitat, pulumi esc, incus, sbctl, openbao, grafana alloy, ookla speedtest, docker, docker-compose, falco, librespeed-cli, miniupnpc, nomad, and cni-plugins with only the components ready to be consumed as systemd-sysext ready for builder.
+This repo will generate latest docker images of k3s, k0s, tailscale, slack nebula, chef habitat, pulumi esc, incus, sbctl, openbao, grafana alloy, ookla speedtest, docker, docker-compose, falco, librespeed-cli, miniupnpc, nomad, qemu, and cni-plugins with only the components ready to be consumed as systemd-sysext ready for builder.

 This can be used either with [auroraboot](https://github.com/kairos-io/AuroraBoot) to generate a signed sysext or manually by unpacking the image with [luet](https://luet.io/) and using systemd-repart to build a signed sysextension.